- 15+ years of progressive and social justice minded public health practice.

 - Resourceful problem solver with demonstrated skills in community fieldwork, particularly in low-resource settings.

-- Proven success at communicating technical and sensitive topics with the homeless, prison inmates, sex workers, and youth living with HIV among other communities.
+- Proven success at communicating technical and sensitive topics with those experiencing homelessness, incarceration, sex workers, youth living with HIV, among other communities.

 ICAP at Columbia University:

 - In collaboration with the Kenyan Ministry of Health and National Cancer Control Program, developed trainings for community health volunteers on community-level interventions for cancer and cervical cancer.